 Sitting in the pew on a recent Sunday morning at church, we arrived at the part of the service in the Anglican tradition where we pray for the "whole state of Christ's church and the world."
 This rhythm remains the same every week as the congregation moves through concentric circles of influence in our lives. … Continue reading How can I pray for our President?

 Are you weary?
 Do you long to find soul sustaining rest?
 Maybe you need a session of soul tending in your day?
 Check out my blog post for some soul tending guidance.
 My name is Anthea Kotlan, and I have a passion to equip and empower women to build God's kingdom.
 Join me on this … Continue reading Welcome

-(The view from a pit.)
 Pray the promise, not the problem.
 Carlos Whittaker 1 I waited patiently for the Lord; he inclined to me and heard my cry.
 2 He drew me up from the pit of destruction, out of the miry bog, and set my feet upon a rock, making my steps secure.
-Psalm 40:1-2 … Continue reading Have You Ever Fallen into a Pit?
+Psalm 40:1-2 ESV The first two verses … Continue reading Have You Ever Fallen into a Pit?

 (Toddler on the beach.)
 The tempo of her tiny feet steadily grew as we got closer and closer to the beach.
 Once she leaped off the wooden bridge, she collapsed onto her hands and knees and began to dig into the sand.
 The look on her face and her absolute joyful abandon cascaded over me.
 It … Continue reading Have You Been in Awe Lately?